Asymptotic Burnside laws: Geometric preliminaries

 \begin{lemma} [{\cite[Lemma 18.1]{OL-book} and \cite[Lemma II.49]{boatman2012partial}}] Let $i \geq 0$.
 Every word is conjugate in rank $i$ to a power of some period of rank $j\leq i$ or to a power of a word simple in rank $i$. \end{lemma}

 Note that Lemma \ref{lem:every word is conjugate to a power of a period or simple} holds also for $i=\infty$.
 Namely, every word is conjugate in $G$ to a power of some period (of some rank) or to a power of a word simple in $G$.
+In fact, every word that has finite order in $G$ is conjugate in $G$ to a power of a period of some rank, and every word of infinite order in $G$ is conjugate in $G$ to a power of a simple word.

 \begin{lemma}[{\cite[Lemma 18.3]{OL-book} and \cite[Lemma II.51]{boatman2012partial}}] Let $i \geq 0$.
 If $X$ is non-trivial in rank $i$ and $X$ has finite order in rank $i$, then it is conjugate in rank $i$ to a power of some period of rank $\leq i$. \end{lemma} It is straightforward that Lemma \ref{lem:finite order element is conjugate to a power of a period} holds in rank $i=\infty$ as well.
 Namely, if a non-trivial word has a finite order in $G$ then it must be conjugate in $G$ to a power of some period of some rank.